adi611/scout/README.md

 ## Testing

-Unit tests for the CLI is written with Jest, and can be found under the 'tests` directory.
+Unit tests for the CLI is written with Jest, and can be found under the `tests` directory.
 To run the tests:

 ```
 npm test